gregl83/bazel-paq/README.md

 Bazel rule for hashing targets.

-Easily track and deploy build changes.
+Easily track and deploy build deltas.

 ## Purpose

-Provide a mechanism to identify build targets that have been updated.

-Use this to limit releases to targets that have changed.
+Reduce bazel build releases to targets that have changed.

-Requires a cache of released hashes.
+Requires cache of build target hashes.

+## Examples

+See [examples](examples) directory for bazel build targets using bazel-paq.

 ## Bazel Build Release Steps